Instruction-Specific Transition Constraints

 46. If i is not 15, then st15 does not change.

-48. The OpStack pointer does not change.
+47. The op stack pointer does not change.

 Polynomials